The money you take from or leave in your pension pot could affect how much you may have to pay towards care costs later in life.

 If you don’t take an income, they’ll check how much you’d receive if you bought an annuity and use this amount when they work out your income.

-If you take an adjustable income they’ll look at how much you’d get if you bought an annuity, and how much adjustable income you’re taking.
-The higher amount will be used to assess your income.
+If you take an adjustable income they’ll look at how much you’d get if you bought an annuity, and depending on how much you withdraw from your pot, they may class it as capital or income in the assessment of your benefits.

 Taking cash from your pension